 In the course of his work, Ramos-Horta has established a growing network of world leaders, fellow Nobel laureates, and leaders in thought that became a foundation for TheCommunity.com in its early days, and today becomes the base for the site’s next phase as an international news and content site .

 Simultaneously, Mary and a small team have utilized this network and worked with Ramos-Horta to launch actions on key human rights and peace building issues, and bring the stories of those who have changed the world for the better to light.
-The impassioned team of four have repeatedly brought the artist community and other creative leaders to the table in support of the messages of the Nobel Peace Prize laureates.
+The impassioned team of five have repeatedly brought the artist community and other creative leaders to the table in support of the messages of the Nobel Peace Prize laureates.

 Today this “passion project”of a small inspired handful of people, underfunded and squeezed in between other “real” jobs, has had the participation of 27 Nobel Peace Prize winners, and some of the world’s most recognizable artists , including Paul McCartney, Robert De Niro, Harrison Ford, Gwyneth Paltrow, Christie Turlington, Ron Howard and others.
 Bono, Michael Douglas and Paul Simon each shot episodes for a web series, the What’s so hard about Peace? series, to be released in 2014.
 Notables including Kathy Calvin, President of the UN Foundation, and Martha Nelson, former Editor of People Magazine and Editor in Chief of Time, Inc. have been friends and advisors to the site.
 The site’s content has been covered by the Associated Press, the New York Times, LA Times, People.com, CNN, Washington Post, USA Today, Malaysia New Straits Times, Hong Kong Morning Post, ABC Evening News, Entertainment Tonight, and other media around the world.